schulze61/erdos_baseball_project/README.md

 $$ RS_{adj} = \frac{1}{n}  \sum_{n } (RS_n/RA_{n,avg} -1) \quad RS_{adj} = \frac{1}{n}  \sum_{n games} (1 - RS_{n,avg}/RA_n) $$

 where $RS_n, RA_n$ is the number of runs scored and allowed by the team in game $n$ and $RA_{n,avg}, RS_{n,avg}$ is the average number of runs allowed and scored by the team's opponent up until game $n$.
 We combine these statistics into a single feature for each team, $T = RS_{adj} + RA_{adj}$, and compute the probability of victory by a logistic regression fit to this feature on the previous season's data.
-We compare our results to a logistic regression model using the Pythagorean expectation as the feature and the 538 Elo model.
+We compare our results to a logistic regression model using the Pythagorean expectation as the feature and the 538 Elo model (these calculations were performed in [erdos baseball accuracy and bscore estimates for three models.ipynb](https://github.com/schulze61/erdos_baseball_project/blob/main/erdos%20baseball%20accuracy%20and%20bscore%20estimates%20for%20three%20models.ipynb)).

 <p align="center">
   <img src="https://github.com/schulze61/erdos_baseball_project/blob/main/images/full_season.png"/>